bondpw/P-W-Bond-Reconstructing-time-dependant-dynamics-simulation-code/README.md

 your computer

 Simulation: this allows for parameters - not defined in the paper - to be defined.
 As well as the time-step and number of iterations for the Runge-Kutta method.

+Analysis: this plots the data obtained by the simulation